arungudelli/python.shiksha/content/en/library/built-in-functions/divmod-built-in-function-in-python/index.md

 ---
-title: "python divmod() syntax,usage and examples"
+title: "Python divmod() syntax,usage and examples"
-description: "The 'divmod()' function is one of the built-in functions in python"
+description: "The 'divmod()' function is one of the built-in functions in Python"
 date: "2022-07-27T07:11:50+09:00"
 draft: false
-link: "python divmod() built-in functions"
+link: "Python divmod() built-in functions"
 images: []
 type: docs
 menu: